ITLabsghana/teacher/README.md

     SUPABASE_SERVICE_ROLE_KEY=YOUR_SUPABASE_SERVICE_ROLE_KEY
     ```
     - `ANON_KEY` is the public key, safe to be exposed in the browser.
     - `SERVICE_ROLE_KEY` is a secret key with full admin privileges and must **never** be exposed to the browser.
 It is used exclusively in Server Actions.
+You can find this key in your Supabase project settings under `API` -> `Project API Keys`.

+4.  **Create Initial Admin User**: After running the schema script, you need to create your first user directly in Supabase.
+    - Go to `Authentication` -> `Users` and click `Add User`.
+    - After the user is created in `auth.users`, go to your `public.users` table (via the `Table Editor`).
+    - Add a new row:
+        - `auth_id`: The ID of the user you just created in `auth.users`.
+        - `username`: A username for the user.
+        - `email`: The same email as the user.
+        - `role`: Set this to `Admin`.
+    - You can now log in with this user.

 ### Running the Application